bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ##### Request

-The receiver should have stored the result of the previous request to `/tag`.
-As it was a `200 OK` rather than `201 Created`, the receiver knows it should resubmit the tag request, this time including the newly acquired `RadioTAG-Auth-Token` in the request header:
+The client should have stored the result of the previous request to `/tag`.
+As it was a `200 OK` rather than `201 Created`, the client knows it should resubmit the tag request, this time including the newly acquired `RadioTAG-Auth-Token` in the request header: